How to Soften Brown Sugar

 Nothing will spoil your cookie-making plans quicker than gathering up your ingredients only to discover that the brown sugar at the back of your cupboard is rock-hard.
 We tackled this problem in our test kitchen and discovered that stale brown sugar can be salvaged and softened.
 You can also keep a brand-new bag as soft as wet sand, indefinitely.

-The brown in brown sugar is molasses, and it’s not a fan of air.
-When exposed to the elements of your kitchen, the molasses will evaporate, turning your brown sugar from damp sand to a brick.
+Brown sugar contains molasses, which contributes moisture, wet sand-like texture and robust caramel flavor.
+When exposed to the elements of your kitchen, the molasses will evaporate, turning your brown sugar to a brick.

-You can prevent petrified brown sugar by storing it an air tight container (squeeze every last bit of air out).
-For extra insurance add a slice of bread in the bottom of the container.
-It will add just enough moisture to keep the molasses happy.
+You can keep your brown sugar soft indefinitely by storing it in a resealable plastic bag (squeeze every last bit of air out) within an air-tight container.
+For extra insurance, add a slice of bread in the bottom of the bag.
+It will bring just enough moisture to hydrate the molasses.
 And don't worry, the bread won’t mold.

 Not only does this airtight container hold a 2-pound bag of brown sugar, but also it contains a terra cotta brown sugar disc in the lid that you can soak in water and store in the brown sugar to prevent the molasses from evaporating.
 Moreover, if your brown sugar does dry out, the soaked terra cotta piece is an effective way to rehydrate it quickly.
 Simply add it to the container and let it sit for 1 hour.

 How to Soften Brown Sugar with Bread or Tea Bags